 Health

-Please consult your doctor to discuss vaccination, if you wish to take preventative malaria medication, or if you have any other health issues before visiting Rwanda.
+Please consult your doctor to discuss vaccination, preventative Malaria medication, or if you have any other health issues before visiting Rwanda.

 Malaria can take weeks to manifest.
-If you suspect that you have contracted Malaria while in Rwanda or following your stay, please urgently seek medical attention.
+If you suspect that you have contracted Malaria, please seek medical attention.

 Malaria treatments are available at pharmacies in Kigali in case you wish to leave Rwanda with an emergency supply.

-Power sockets in Rwanda primarily use Types C and J, operating at 230V and 50Hz.
-While Type C (two round pins) is standard, Type J (three round pins) is also used, often requiring an adapter.
+Power sockets in Rwanda operate at 230V and 50Hz and primarily use Type C and J sockets.
+While Type C (two round pins) is standard, Type J (three round pins) is also used.
+We recommend bringing appropriate adapters.